adamsilver/adamsilver.io-jekyll/_posts/2016-04-17-how-to-write-modular-scalable-and-maintainable-css.md

 Give it a try (you can read and apply the principles in minutes), and let me know if you have any questions or suggestions, because I would love to hear from you.

-Oh, and lastly, there will be more chapter coming soon, so watch out for those.
+Oh, and lastly, there will be more chapters coming soon, so watch out for those.

 Visit [MaintainableCSS](http://maintainablecss.com).